HudsonValleyFriends/Hudson-Valley-Friends/index.md

 # Welcome to SCHH Hudson Valley Friends!

-our mission is to promeote, develop and encourage relationships among former residents and friends of the Hudson valley in New York State.
+Our mission is to promeote, develop and encourage relationships among former residents and friends of the Hudson valley in New York State.

-Jekyll makes it easy to write and organize content using Markdown, while GitHub Pages provides free and reliable hosting.
-With this template, you can focus on creating great content without worrying about complex setup.
-Simply clone, customize, and start blogging today!